-- the amount of the initial measurement of the lease liability. ٠ - any lease payments made at or before the commencement date, less any lease incentives received - any initial direct costs, and - an estimate of costs to be incurred for restoring the underlying asset to the condition required by the terms and conditions commencement date or as a consequence of having used the asset during a particular period.
+- the amount of the initial measurement of the lease liability. - any lease payments made at or before the commencement date, less any lease incentives received - any initial direct costs, and - an estimate of costs to be incurred for restoring the underlying asset to the condition required by the terms and conditions of the lease as a consequence of having used the underlying asset during a particular period.
+This is recognised as part of the cost of the right of use asset when the Group incurs the obligation for those costs, which may be at the commencement date or as a consequence of having used the asset during a particular period.